Naz786/GroceryStore/README.md

 # GroceryStore
 My first ASP.NET MVC project: Ecommerce solution I built during 2016/17 internship for a grocery store owner to easily list products on their website from a CSV product database.
 Customers can add items to their shopping cart and order them through WorldPay checkout payment system integration.
-I really enjoyed the challenges, but my favourite part is always desigining the front end as I go along.
-It reminds me of secondary school - being the best drawer in my art class.

 # Customer Interfaces
 ## Homepage